Reshadaliyevr/WhatsappBulkMessage/README.md

-# WhatsApp Message and Image Sender
+# WhatsApp Bulk Message and Image Sender

 This Node.js script uses the WhatsApp Web API to send a message and an image to multiple phone numbers.
 The script reads phone numbers from a text file, formats them for use with the WhatsApp API, and sends a message and an image to each phone number.
 The script uses the `whatsapp-web.js` library to interact with the WhatsApp Web API and supports sending different types of media files.
 The script also includes error handling and a delay between sending messages to avoid triggering anti-spam measures.